The Business of Healthcare: MBA Programs that Best Prepare Students to Tackle a Challenging Industry

 Healthcare MBA Programs Poised to Grow

-To be sure, this is just a sampling of some of the best healthcare programs on offer at leading business schools today—and by no means a comprehensive list.
+To be sure, this is just a sampling of some of the best business schools for healthcare —and by no means a comprehensive list.
 Berkeley / Haas, Dartmouth’s Tuck School of Business, Michigan / Ross, UCLA / Anderson and Harvard Business School all also sent five percent or more of their most recent graduating classes into healthcare.
 Every one of these schools offers unique advantages for students interested in the business of healthcare.

 Robert M. Pearl, president and CEO of the Mid-Atlantic Permanente Medical Group and a faculty member at Stanford Graduate School of Business, captured many of the challenges inherent in the business of healthcare in an article he contributed to Forbes.
 But he also summed up why healthcare management is drawing—and will continue to draw—some of the best and brightest business school students.
 “Equipped with the right framework, smart and passionate students have the opportunity to create meaningful health care innovations that will alter the paradigm of American medicine as we know it,” he wrote.
 “It won’t be easy.
 But those who go all in may fulfill their vision of changing the world.
 And in the process, they’ll realize the best outcome possible: improving the lives of people nationwide.”